d2s/Documentation/docs/DIYNAS.md

 Index of [RsyncOSX documentation](https://rsyncosx.github.io/Documentation/).

 This page is a short resume about my DIY (do it yourself) [NAS](https://en.wikipedia.org/wiki/Network-attached_storage).
 For some time I have wanted to upgrade the old NAS (from 2010).
-A server crash in October 2016 forced me to commence an upgrade both the OS and HW platform.
+A server crash in October 2016 forced me to commence an upgrade of both the OS and HW platform.
 Upgrade of the hardware can quickly become a challenge if the OS does not support the hardware.
 And some of the OS I tried out did not support my HW.

 I do not spend much time building or maintaining my NAS.
 The main purposes of my NAS are:

 - storing backup of my files
 - and share out disk (by SMB/CIFS and/or AFP)

 My knowledge about computer hardware is very limited.
 The hardware in new NAS is more or less selected by advices from the computer store.
 The most important objective is to get hardware which is supported by the OS.
 The form factor of the motherboard also narrows the possibilities.
 I want a small NAS and decided to go for a [mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) motherboard.
 The hardware in my NAS is probably not the best solution.

-But it works (finally).
+**May 2017: there has been some (probably) HW issues regarding my NAS.
+Please see last section in this page.**

 ### Why backup